tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 media types are "message/ohttp-chunked-req" (defined in {{iana-req}}) and "message/ohttp-chunked-res" (defined in {{iana-res}}).

-Additionally, Chunked OHTTP requests and responses SHOULD include the `Incremental` header field {{!INCREMENTAL=I-D.kazuho-httpbis-incremental-http}}
+Chunked OHTTP requests and responses SHOULD include the `Incremental` header field {{!INCREMENTAL=I-D.kazuho-httpbis-incremental-http}}
 in order to signal to intermediaries (such as the relay) that the content of the messages are intended to be delivered incrementally.
 Without this signal,